 At least once a year, spray all exposed electrical components behind the helm and in the plugs, with a protector.
-Exterior light fixture bulbs should be removed and the metal contact areas coated with a non-water soluble lubricant like petroleum jelly or silicone grease.
-The sockets should be sprayed with a protector.
-Care must be taken not to get any oil or grease on the glass portion of the bulbs as this will cause the bulb to overheat and burn out.
+Exterior light fixture bulbs should be removed and the metal contact areas coated with a non-water soluble lubricant like petroleum

-WHEN REPLACING LIGHT BULBS IN MARINE LIGHT FIXTURES, ALWAYS USE A BULB WITH THE SAME RATING AS THE ORIGINAL.
+WHEN REPLACING LIGHT BULBS IN MARINE LIGHT FIXTURES, ALWAYS USE A BULB WITHTHE SAME RATING AS THE ORIGINAL.
 USING A DIFFERENT BULB COULD CAUSE THE FIXTURE TO OVERHEAT AND MELT OR SHORT CIRCUIT.